BenchLabs/bench-technology-handbook/product-engineering-and-biztech.md

 **Data**

-The Data team owns our data pipeline and warehouse.
-They create the data infrastructure required for us to make business decisions with ever-increseing speed and accuracy.
-They also have an in house analyst function for supporting the Product team in their decisions.
+The Data team owns our data pipelines and warehouse.
+They create the data infrastructure required for us to make business decisions with ever-increasing speed and accuracy.
+They also have an in-house analyst function for supporting the Product team in their decisions.

 **IT**